TNH Scholar Prompt System¶

 For developers building tools that use the prompt system:

-from tnh_scholar.ai_text_processing import Pattern, PatternManager
+from tnh_scholar.ai_text_processing import Prompt, PromptCatalog

-# Initialize pattern manager
+# Initialize prompt catalog

-# Load a pattern
+# Load a prompt

 # Apply template values

-result = pattern.apply_template({
+result = prompt.apply_template({

 "language": "English",